lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 #### Join the discussion ####

-The above suggestions are just the attributes and quotations that I think will be nessecery to provide a viable alternative to camlp4.
+The above suggestions are just the attributes and quotations that I think will be necessary to provide a viable alternative to camlp4.
 However, I suspect that they are not sufficient.
-It would be very useful to hear from anyone who has written camlp4 extensions about what kind of extensions they have written, and what they think would be nessecery to support their extensions without camlp4.
+It would be very useful to hear from anyone who has written camlp4 extensions about what kind of extensions they have written, and what they think would be necessary to support their extensions without camlp4.
 So please join the wg-camlp4@ocaml.org list and post your thoughts.